-Occupancy: Occupied and furnished. • There was a septic system, water fountains, a central vacuum and landscape sprinklers/lights noted.
+Occupancy: Occupied and furnished. • There was a gas fire pit, an outdoor kitchen, a wet sauna, an intercom system, a central vacuum and landscape sprinklers/lights noted.
 As per NACHI Standards of Practice, those items were not included in the scope of work for this inspection.